19hours/sg-statutes/Acts/Arbitration Act.md

 “court”, for the purposes of sections 6, 7, 8, 11(1), 55, 56 and 57, means the High Court, District Court, Magistrate’s Court or any other court in which the proceedings referred to in those sections are instituted or heard;

+“data messages” means information generated, sent, received, or stored by electronic, magnetic, optical or similar means, including, but not limited to, electronic data interchange (EDI), electronic mail, telegram, telex or telecopy;

+[26/2009 wef 01/01/2010]

+“electronic communications” means any communication that the parties make by means of data messages;

+[26/2009 wef 01/01/2010]

-“party” means a party to an arbitration agreement or, in any case where an arbitration does not involve all of the parties to the arbitration agreement, means a party to the arbitration1;
+“party” means a party to an arbitration agreement or, in any case where an arbitration does not involve all of the parties to the arbitration agreement, means a party to the arbitration\**; on third parties who are treated as parties to an arbitration agreement.

-1see section 9 of the Contracts (Rights of Third Parties) Act (Cap.
-53B) on third parties who are treated as parties to an arbitration agreement.
+\*Seesection 9 of the Contracts (Rights of Third Parties) Act (Cap.
+53B)

 “the place of the arbitration” means the juridical seat of the arbitration designated by —